Fox Eye Surgery

 • Using prescribed eye drops or ointments to prevent infection and promote healing

-Cost of Fox Eye Surgery
+Cost of Fox Eye Surgery in Turkey

-The starting cost of Fox Eye Surgery in Turkey is $2200 on average.
+The starting cost of Fox Eye Surgery in Turkey is $2500 on average.
 In the price for Fox Eye Surgery, there is a hospital charge, hotel charge, transportation, medical services from surgery preparations up to afterwards treatments, and also consultations and follow-ups.